gabiervo/Snake-Game-60FPS/README.md

 A simple snake game made with raylib in c++ that just has smooth snake movement with a very simple implementation using queues and interpolation.

-The GitHub already has a pre-compiled build for Mac under the snakeMaps file, but you can compile it yourself using the command below:
+The GitHub already has a pre-compiled build for Mac under the snakeMaps file, but you can compile it yourself using the command below: <br>
-**Note: remember to change the raylib directory listed in the #include statement to match your raylib file** **For g++:**
+**Note: remember to change the raylib directory listed in the #include statement to match your raylib file** <br>
+**For g++:**
 ```
 g++ snakeMaps.cpp -o snakeMaps -lraylib -std=c++11